ansman/auto-dagger/src/doc/docs/index.md

 ===
 Auto Dagger allows you to automate some Dagger setup using Hilt.

-For example you can use the @AutoInitialize annotation to automatically initialize objects during app launch and you can use the @AutoBind annotation to automatically bind objects.
+For example you can use the `@AutoInitialize` annotation to automatically initialize objects during app launch and you can use the `@AutoBind` annotation to automatically bind objects.

 Automatic initialization is done using AndroidX Startup.

+There's also integrations with popular third party libraries such as AndroidX and Retrofit.

 You can find the project on GitHub in the [ansman/auto-dagger](https://github.com/ansman/auto-dagger) repo.